uvarc/rc-learning/content/notes/hpc-from-terminal/section1.md

 ### Graphical Applications

-The command-line secure shell is not the only option for accessing Rivanna.
+The command-line secure shell is not the only option for accessing the HPC system.
 Windows users in particular may wish to use other methods, since although ssh is available for it, Windows is not particularly friendly to command lines.

 **Open OnDemand** (OOD)